tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to change the theme to dark
+1. User request to change the theme to dark.
 2. GUI of the NUSCoursemates changes from light to dark theme.

     Use case ends.